UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 This method enables any 5' end to be connected to any 3' end.

 Now let's connect the rightmost ends of domains on these helices as well.
-For the common case that you wish to connect ends at the same offset on adjacent helices, by putting the cursor over where a crossover would be drawn, a potential crossover appears that can be clicked to add the crossover:
+There's a very common case for crossovers: you wish to connect ends at the same offset on adjacent helices, on strands pointing in opposite directions.
+To do this, by putting the cursor over where a crossover would be drawn, a potential crossover appears that can be clicked to add the crossover:

 ![](images/potential_vertical_crossover.png)